 First, prepare two different mixing bowls.
 In one bowl, whisk all the dry ingredients until evenly combined.

 It’s crucial to use a whisk because some keto protein powder form lumps.
 So whisk the chosen protein powder evenly with the almond flour and powdered sweetener.
 Set the bowl aside.

 In another bowl, stir natural peanut butter with vanilla extra and melted coconut oil until smooth and shiny.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 Finally, pour the dry ingredients into the wet ingredients and stir.
 When it starts to dry out, add the sugar-free chocolate chips and use your hands to knead.
 Squeeze the batter and form a consistent batter that comes together into a bowl.

-If it’s too dry at a bit more melted coconut oil making sure it’s not too hot, or your chocolate chips will melt.
+If it’s too dry at more melted coconut oil make sure it’s not too hot, or your chocolate chips will melt.

 If too wet, add more protein powder one teaspoon at a time.

 First, cover a plate with parchment paper.
 Set it aside.